syncfusion-content/wpf-docs/wpf/SfSchedule/Basic-View.md

 ![WorkWeek-view](Basic-View_images/Basic-View_img3.png)

 ## Month View
-`MonthView` in Schedule control is to view entire dates of a particular month.
-Appointments can be placed in specified date.
+In `SfSchedule` control, `MonthView` is to view the entire dates of a given month.
+It is possible to place appointments in the specified date.

 {% tabs %}
 {% highlight xaml %}